 Understanding variable costs for businesses

-Use this guide to learn more about variable costs and how they can help inform financial decisions.
+Use this guide to learn more about what variable costs are, how to calculate them, and how they can help inform financial decisions.

 What is a variable cost?

-Variable costs are also pivotal in determining a business's gross profit margin, a key indicator of financial health.
-Below are some key characteristics of variable costs:
+Variable costs are pivotal in determining your gross profit margin, a key indicator of business financial health.
+Below are some factors associated with variable costs:

 Control and flexibility